tjcrozier/CSCE-3444.001-Group-1/README.md

 - Currently only works on Windows machines.
 - When generating code summaries, multiple TTS triggers may overlap.
 - Large files might exceed the language model’s token limit in the chat tutor; responses may truncate.
-- The stop talking function does not work with Chat Tutor
 - Speech to text is not functional right now